 - Put each log on the prepared baking sheet using two spatulas.

-- Bake for 20 minutes.
+- Bake for 20 minutes to 40 minutes.
+If you like a softer doughy cookie, bake on the lower time range (this is what I prefer) but if you want a crispier flaky cookie bake longer.
 Cool the cookie log for 30 minutes, transfer to a cutting board and then slice into cookies.
 NOTE: the number of cookies will vary on how thick you cut them.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-If you’re expecting a lot of guests though, you might want to double or triple this chocolate roll cookies recipe.
+If you’re expecting a lot of guests though, you might want to double or triple these chocolate rolled cookies recipe.
 Christmas baking is all about not running out of the best snacks!
-These Christmas cookies keep for a couple of days in a sealed container.
+These Christmas cookies keep for a couple of days in a sealed airtight container or a freezer bag.

-Let me know if you add these chocolate roll cookies to your holiday baking list this year.
+Let me know if you add these Italian chocolate filled cookies to your holiday baking list this year.
 But watch out, they are VERY addictive!
+Everyone will want to know how to make this Italian fudge roll recipe.